Quality Comfort Heating and Cooling

 Fairview's high pollen counts — among the worst in Buncombe County due to the mix of farmland and forest — demand more frequent filter changes.
 During peak pollen season (April–May and September–October), switch to MERV 11 or higher filters and change them every 2–3 weeks instead of monthly.

-Quality Comfort technician ready for 25C Tax Credit for HVAC — Up to $2,000 Back service in FairviewQuality Comfort HVAC service fleet serving Western North CarolinaQuality Comfort NATE-certified HVAC installation crew
+Quality Comfort technician ready for 25C Credit Expired — Energy Saver NC Pays Up to $8,000 service in FairviewQuality Comfort HVAC service fleet serving Western North CarolinaQuality Comfort NATE-certified HVAC installation crew

 NATE-certified.
 Locally owned.
 Serving Western NC since 2005.